Mostafa-ewida/patroni-ansible-ha/README.md

 - `roles/haproxy`: HAProxy setup for load balancing
 - `playbook.yml`: Main playbook to orchestrate the cluster deployment

+## Prerequisites
+Before running the playbook, ensure you have the following:

+1. Ubuntu servers (22.04 recommended) for all cluster nodes

+2. Ansible (2.9+) installed on your control machine

+3. Network connectivity between all nodes

+4. SSH access configured from the Ansible control node to all target nodes with sudo privileges

+5. Python 3 installed on all nodes

 ## Usage

 1. **clone the reposatory on the ansible host**